 Here’s an example:

 Search results for this query are pages where you can buy wrestling costumes for adults.
-Searchers arriving to this have made up their mind they want to make a purchase.
-If you were to click in to web page, you would much less than content than a page optimized for an informational query.
+Searchers arriving at this have made up their mind they want to make a purchase.
+If you were to click into the web page, you would see much less than content than a page optimized for an informational query.
 Transactional web pages do not have to spend nearly as much time educating a searcher.
-The goal here is provide the searcher with an action item.
+The goal here is to provide the searcher with an action item.
 Allow them to do something!

 A note on broad keywords:

 Be especially cognizant of broad keywords because the search intent varies depending on the subject.
 Broad keywords can be either informational or transactional depending on what Google has seen to be the behavior of those searching for that subject.

 Here’s what I mean:

 If you sell video games, your first instinct would be to optimize for the search query “wrestling video game”.